Engaging in a routine yoga program targeted to treat scoliosis may help reduce the severity, correct your spinal posture, and/or improve balance.1

-- Shift your weight to your left foot, and continue with the tree pose.
+Stay in this pose for 30 seconds to 1 minute, then shift your weight to your left foot and continue with the tree pose (below).

-- Tree Pose.
-Another standing pose, tree pose helps with posture, strengthening your core, and improving your overall balance.
-It is also helpful with stress reduction.
+Another standing pose, the tree pose, helps with posture, strengthening your core, and improving your overall balance.
+It is also helpful for stress reduction.

-- After mountain pose, shift your weight to your left foot.
+- After doing the mountain pose, shift your weight to your left foot.

 - Stretch and lengthen your spine.
-Draw the pelvic bone inward and point your tailbone toward the floor.
+Draw your pelvic bone inward and point your tailbone toward the floor.

 - Place your palms together in front of your chest and move your shoulder blades together.

-- Kneel with your hands below your shoulders and your knees below your hips (also known as table top pose).
+- Begin on all fours with your hands below your shoulders and your knees below your hips (also known as tabletop pose).

 - As you inhale, lift your head and tailbone, making your lower back concave.

-- As you exhale, tuck your tailbone release your neck, and drop your head while rounding your back.
+- As you exhale, tuck your tailbone, release your neck, and gently drop your head while rounding your back and neck.

-- Child’s Pose.
-This is an incredibly relaxing pose for everyone and is best to do after cat/cow pose.
+This is a relaxing pose and is best to do after the cat/cow pose.

 - Begin seated on your heels.

-- Stretch the arms and hands out in front of you.
+- Stretch your arms and hands out in front of you.